-Emily Thornberry is in the news over UK foreign policy debates, continuing her role as Labour MP for Islington South since 2005.
+Emily Thornberry in the news as Labour plots and leadership chatter swirl; MP for Islington South & Finsbury since 2005, long-time shadow cabinet figure.

 Iran has announced that any country participating in aggression against it will be a legitimate target for retaliation.
 The US and Israel have launched pre-emptive strikes on Tehran, prompting missile attacks across the Middle East.
 European nations call for diplomacy as tensions escalate today, April 21, 2026.